Employment and employee benefits in Hong Kong: overview

-These Ordinances apply throughout the recruitment process and so it is also unlawful for a prospective employer to discriminate against job applicants on these prohibited grounds.
 An employer can be vicariously liable for an employee's action that breaches discrimination legislation.

 Lodge a complaint with the Equal Opportunities Commission (EOC).

-There is no formal time limit for issuing a complaint to the EOC but the EOC may decide not to conduct an investigation if more than 12 months has elapsed since the alleged discriminatory act.
+There is no formal time limit for issuing a complaint to the EOC but the EOC can decide not to conduct an investigation if more than 12 months has elapsed since the alleged discriminatory act.

-It is not necessary for a complainant to lodge a complaint with the EOC first before commencing proceedings in the district court but in practice most actions are commenced by complaint to the EOC.
+It is not necessary for a complainant to lodge a complaint with the EOC first before commencing proceedings in the District Court, but in practice most actions are commenced by complaint to the EOC.

-The district court has broad powers to award remedies including:
+The District Court has broad powers to award remedies, including: